FlingPingCO/FlingPingPro/PIPEDREAM-INTEGRATION.md

 The Pipedream webhook integration is now active with the following configuration:

 1. Webhook URL: `https://eod9jvlvbo6511m.m.pipedream.net` (corrected URL)
-2. Authentication: Using Bearer token authentication with `"Authorization": "Bearer nodejs20.x"`
+2. Authentication: Using Bearer token authentication with `"Authorization": "Bearer PIPEDREAM_SECURITY_TOKEN"`
 3. Payload format: Clean JSON with just the essential form data (name, email, message)

 The integration is set up in both: